-In this paper we have considered the problem of HIs between slender filaments in viscous fluids.
+In this paper, we have considered the problem of HIs between slender filaments in viscous fluids.
 We have approached the topic theoretically, focusing on the case of two interacting rigid filaments whose dynamics can be described by an extended resistance matrix, Eq.
 (8).
-We have solved for the extended resistance matrix and the force distribution along two arbitrarily shaped filaments as series expansions in inverse powers of the distance between the filaments, up to second-order corrections.
-Our asymptotic results from Sec.
-II are valid in the limit of small aspect ratio $\epsilon \ll 1$ , and in the regime d > L, where the interfilament separation is greater than the contour length of the filament.
-Although HIs decrease in magnitude with increasing distance between the filaments, they continue to play a leading-order role important to physical mechanisms such as synchronization and self-organization.
+We have solved for the extended resistance matrix and the force distribution along two arbitrarily-shaped filaments as series expansions in inverse powers of the distance between the filaments, up to second-order corrections.
+Our asymptotic results from Section II are valid in the limit of small aspect ratio, $\epsilon \ll 1$, and in the regime, d > L, where the interfilament separation is greater than the contour length of the filament.
+Although HIs decrease in magnitude with increasing distance between the filaments, they continue to play a leadingorder role important to physical mechanisms such as synchronisation and self-organisation.
 This provides a strong motivation for developing an analytical theory of HIs to advance our fundamental understanding of such phenomena.
-While other studies have dealt with the limit $d \ll L$ , here we have chosen to focus on the regime d > L, which can provide just as many valuable physical insights.
+While other studies have dealt with the limit $d \ll L$, here we have chosen to focus on the regime d > L, which can provide just as many valuable physical insights.

-We have evaluated the coefficients in the asymptotic series expansion using both resistive-force theory (RFT) and slender-body theory (SBT), and validated our asymptotic theory against numerical simulations in Sec.
-III.
-In the final part, Sec.
-IV, motivated by bacterial microfluidic pumps [64-67], we have demonstrated the usefulness of our asymptotic theory by applying it to the interaction of two rotating helical pumps.
-Here we have identified the dependence of forces and torques on the distance and phase difference between the helices, which is illustrated in Figs. 7 and 8 and made explicit in Eqs.
-(91)-(94), (99), and (102)-(108).
-The analytical expressions are also implicitly dependent on the helix geometry through the components $A{ij}$ , $B{ij}$ , $D{ij}$ of the single-helix resistance matrix, which are given in Appendix A, and the force moments $\mathcal{M}i$ from Appendix B.
+We have evaluated the coefficients in the asymptotic series expansion using both resistiveforce theory (RFT) and slender-body theory (SBT), and validated our asymptotic theory against numerical simulations in Section III.
+In the final part, Section IV, motivated by bacterial microfluidic pumps [64-67], we have demonstrated the usefulness of our asymptotic theory by applying it to the interaction of two rotating helical pumps.
+Here, we have identified the dependence of forces and torques on the distance and phase difference between the helices, which is illustrated in Figs. 7 and 8 and made explicit in Eqs.
+(91)-(94), (99), (102)-(108).
+The analytical expressions are also implicitly dependent on the helix geometry through the components A{ij} , B{ij} , D{ij} of the single-helix resistance matrix, which are given in Appendix A, and the force moments \mathcal{M}i from Appendix B.